 ON EMPLOYEES.EMP_ID=LEAVE.EMP_ID;

-We hope that you have understood how to use SQL Server INNER JOIN clause on tables by the query.
+We hope that you have understood how to use the SQL Server INNER JOIN clause on tables by the query.

 Read: SQL Server SELF JOIN

-SQL Server Inner Join On Not Equal
+Example 1: Inner Join On Not Equal

-In SQL Server, the NON-EQUI join clause is also the type of INNER JOIN clause.
+In SQL Server, the NON-EQUI join clause is also a type of INNER JOIN clause.
 In this, we also need to retrieve data from multiple tables.
-So it matches the column values of tables based on the inequality which uses operators like <,>,<=,>=,!=, BETWEEN, etc.
+So, it matches the column values of tables based on the inequality, which uses operators like <, >, <=, >=, !=, BETWEEN, etc.

 EXAMPLE: